 “Touchless technology offers a more hygienic interaction with your faucet, and while touchless in the bathroom space originally started in the commercial sector, it is becoming more intriguing for homeowners based on the increased focus on health and hygiene in the home,” explained Keller.
 Jason Keller, senior channel manager for Kohler Faucets, Kohler, Wisconsin.

 With COVID-19 and similar viruses lasting on surfaces for several days, transmission by touch is a significant risk.
-Any innovation with touch-free sensors for high traffic areas such as tap handles and toilet flushes are going to instrumental in the fight against contamination.
+Any innovation with touch-free sensors for high-traffic areas such as tap handles and toilet flushes is going to be instrumental in the fight against contamination.

 While there has already been an increased demand for sensor-operated products, that transition from manual to touch-free fixtures will only continue to grow.”
 Kirk Allen, co-president and CEO, Sloan.